CardiacModelling/ionBench/README.md

 If you want to use ***ionBench***, check out the __introduction__ and __tutorial__ in the __docs__ directory.

 ## Workflow
-The intended workflow for using the benchmarker is to generate a benchmarker object, setup the optimisers approach and apply it to the benchmarker, and pass the benchmarker into the optimisation algorithm to evaluate.
+The intended workflow for using the benchmarker is to generate a benchmarker object, setup the optimisers modification and apply it to the benchmarker, and pass the benchmarker into the optimisation algorithm to evaluate.
 All optimisers should accept a single benchmarker as input with all other inputs being optional.
 ```
 import ionbench
 bm = ionbench.problems.staircase.HH_Benchmarker()
-approach = ionbench.optimisers.pints_optimisers.cmaes_pints.get_approach()
+modification = ionbench.optimisers.pints_optimisers.cmaes_pints.get_modification()
-approach.apply(bm)
+modification.apply(bm)
 optimisedParameters = ionbench.optimisers.scipy_optimisers.nelderMead_scipy.run(bm)
 ```